Von Richthofen and Brown: Shooting

-Some of the interior shots in Von Richthofen and Brown were filmed at Powerscourt House, a noted stately home in County Wicklow Ireland.
+Some of the interior shots in Von Richthofen and Brown were filmed at Powerscourt House, a noted stately home in County Wicklow, Ireland.
 Powerscourt had been designed by Richard Cassels, a German architect, and the entrance hall had a Germanic motif, lending a visual connection to a German location.
 Some external shots were filmed outside the Irish parliament building, Leinster House.

+Post Production

 A sex scene between Law and Karen Huston was edited out after it caused a preview audience to laugh.

+Corman says when United Artists saw the final cut they insisted the actors be redubbed so that the German characters had accents.
+This made Corman walk off the film.
+He said character actors did the dubbing and "it heavily damaged the film."

 Corman found the movie exhausting.
 He later said "by that time I had directed somewhere between fifty and sixty films in, I think, twelve or thirteen years...
 I was so tired, I remember each day as I drove out from Dublin, and I'd come to a fork in the road.
 One way was the airport where we were shooting and the other was to Galway Bay.
 Each day I came to that fork in the road I thought I would just like to drive to Galway Bay.
 I barely completed the film, so I said to myself, I will complete this film, but I'm going to take a year off, the traditional sabbatical rest."

 Although heavily involved as a producer during the interim, he did not direct another film until Frankenstein Unbound (1990).

 Reception

 Von Richthofen and Brown received mixed to negative reviews from both viewers and critics, although Roger Greenspun, in his review for The New York Times saw Corman's work as "... an extraordinarily impressive movie by a filmmaker whose career has not always been marked by success, or even noble failure."
 Critics also connected Corman's anti-war views with the central characters of the film, seeing the antagonists as representing the modern relentless killing machine versus old world chivalry.

 As an aviation epic, reviewer Leonard Maltin noted, "Aerial work is excellent, it's the ground work which crashes."

+Corman later reflected, "When I was making the low budget films, AIP or whomever I was working for would really let me do whatever I wanted...When I started to get up to the million-dollar level, people started second guessing me like crazy.
+They wouldn't pay attention to my suggestions or requests."

+Derek Elley, in a review of 2008's The Red Baron, compared Von Richthofen and Brown more better.
+Stephen Larson criticised the script and performances of the cast as "wooden" but praised the air scenes.
+Reviewer Glenn Erickson felt that the combat scenes became too much and compared it unfavourably to The Blue Max.
+Douglas Buck praised the dogfights but criticised the script, in particular a scene where Brown encounters a French Girl with a missing leg, and awkwardly leaves.
+Jeffery Knight criticised the script.